gpsc7c/Project3/README.txt

 scanner.h function testScan is the scan tester
 An Excel spreadsheet version of the FSA table can be found in FSAChart.xlsx, but would need to be removed from the server to be checked.

-Author: Gregory Shelton
-Started (DD/MM/YYYY): 13/02/2024
-CLASS:   Code Translation
-PROFESSOR: Mark Hauschild
-PROJECT: Program Translation Project 1 Scanner
-PURPOSE: Create a scanner with lookahead designed to be used in a compiler
-HELP:	 Command is -h, or putting in more (or less)  information than is necessary.

-COMPILATION METHOD: Makefile
-	 Compile with make, remove compiled files with make clean invoke with "./scanner [filename]"
 FILES:
 	 scanner.c is the location of main, arg intake, and help function scanner.h is the location of the scanner with lookahead, filter, and scanner testing function.